AG0GYL/1800_202610_DTC02/README.md

 ### Limitations

-- Limited trail details (e.g., no live trail conditions).
+- Limited venue details (e.g., no live location data).
+- No authentication process for creating a venue.
+- User authentication is minimal and does not include account recovery or third-party sign-in options.
 - Accessibility features can be further improved.

 ### Future Work

-- Implement map view and trailhead directions.
+- Implement routing from user's location to a selected venue.
-- Add filtering and sorting options (e.g., by difficulty, distance).
+- Add edit functionality for reviews and created venues
 - Create a dark mode for better usability in low-light conditions.

 ---